 - Cathodic Protection Guidance Manual

 Tank owners must provide a method that can detect a release from any part of the tank, and the connected piping, pumps, and dispensers, that routinely contains regulated substances.
-Systems must either be monitored continuously or checked every 30 days for leaks.
+Systems must either be monitored continuously or checked for leaks every 30 days.

 - Automatic tank gauging